Glioblastoma: Intranasal drug delivery

 Direct nose-to-brain drug delivery is being explored as a means to achieve higher, and hopefully more effective, drug concentrations in the brain.
 A clinical phase-I/II study with glioblastoma patients in Brazil investigated the natural compound perillyl alcohol for intranasal delivery as an aerosol.
-The results were encouraging and, as of 2016, a similar trial has been initiated in the United States.
+The results were encouraging and, as of 2016, a similar trial for the NEO100 therapy had been initiated in the United States.
+By 2021 early trials demonstrated successful drug delivery in animals, and having been fast-tracked by the FDA, in 2025 phase-II human trials were underway.
+Among literature on novel mechanisms for treatment, by 2022 a promising area of research was focusing on the potential use of nanotechnology to intranasally deliver double stranded RNA and microRNA to affected tissue and thereby bypass the blood-brain barrier.
+Most studies of this nature were in the pre-clinical phase.